mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 #### New Game Link and Button

 - A link in the navigation bar and buttons presented in the win game modal, feedback form, and 404 page, that loads the index.html page clearing all game objects.
+- When the user clicks a new game button or the logo link a confirmation alert is shown to stop the user from accidentally losing game progress.
 - If the player has entered their name already, the player's name, score, and high score values are passed via parameter to index.html to be preserved in the new game.
 - If a player name has already been entered, the player skips the start game form and is prompted to place their ships.
 - If no player name has been entered, the start game form is presented so the user can enter their name and start a new game.